ibm-cloud-docs/schematics/cli-reference.md

 **Command options**

 `--id <WORKSPACE_ID>`
   Required.
 The unique ID of the workspace for which you want to run the commands.
-To find the of your workspace, run `ibmcloud schematics workspace list`.
+To find the ID of your workspace, run `ibmcloud schematics workspace list`.

 `--options <FLAGS>`
   Optional.
 The command-line flags are all optional.
 Some of the option flags are **-lock=true, -state=path, -allow-missing, -backup-path**.